iamnoah/writeCapture/plugin/README.md

 not be proxied and/or sanitized as they would when chaining off of a no-argument call to `writeCapture()`.

+## Hacks ##

+See [Hacks](http://github.com/iamnoah/writeCapture) in the core documentation.

 ## Low Level Support ##

 When using the plugin, the global `writeCapture` object will not be present.
-If you need to invoke either `sanitize` or `sanitizeSerial`, they are available as methods off the jQuery object. e.g.,
+If you need to invoke `sanitize`, tweak an option, or or something else, you can access the core off the jQuery object. e.g.,

-    var safeHtml = $.sanitize(unsafeHtml);
+    var safeHtml = $.writeCapture.sanitize(unsafeHtml);

 If you come across a use case where the plugin is failing, this may help you out, but also please consider filling an issue.